BearHugSolutions/export-opinion/README.md

 The human decision to mark Edge1-3 as non-match broke Entity3 away from the cluster.

-### Benefits of This Approach

-1. **Human Intelligence Preservation**: Expert reviewer decisions are permanently encoded in the clustering
-2. **Audit Trail**: Timestamped export tables show exactly what decisions led to what clusters
-3. **Consistency**: Once a human says two entities are different, they never get clustered together
-4. **Scalability**: Parallel processing allows multiple reviewers to work simultaneously

 ## Understanding the Data

 ### Edge Visualization Tables